MadTofu22/jquery-server-side-calculator/README.md

 Please follow this flow to use this application.

 1. Open your favorite browser and enter `localhost:5000` in the URL bar.
-2. Enter the first number in the left input field.
-3. Enter the second number in the right input field.
-4. Select an operation from the dropdown list in the middle of the two input fields.
+2. Use the number buttons, and decimal point if needed, to enter the first number.
+The decimal point will become disabled after use to prevent an invalid input.
+After an operator is selected the decimal point becomes usable again.
+3. Click on one of the operator buttons to select the mathmatical operation you need.
+The operators buttons will become disabled after one is selected to prevent an invalid input.
+4. Use the number buttons, and decimal point if needed, to enter the second number.
+The decimal point will become disabled after use to prevent an invalid input.
-5. Click on the [=] button to submit the calculation.
-6. Observe the result below the input fields.
+5. Use the = button to submit the calculation.
+Or use the C button to clear the input and start over.

-The results history will be displayed below the most recent result.
-This history is saved on the server.
-To clear the history you can:

-- Select the [Clear] button.
-- Turn off the server by entering `Ctl+C` in your terminal.
+6. After submitting the calculation the equation will be removed and replaced with the answer and the history will be updated to show the last calculation.
+7. You can then use the answer in the next calulation or start over by using the C button.

+- At any point, you may click on a calculation in the history list to re-run that calculation.
+This will add it to the history again as if a new calculation was ran.

 ## Built With
 This project was built using HTML, CSS, and JavaScript.